Eipgen/Neural-Network-Models-for-Chemistry/README.md

 - [mdgrad](https://github.com/torchmd/mdgrad/tree/pair)
 Pytorch differentiable molecular dynamics
 - [PESPIP](https://github.com/PaulLHouston/PESPIP)
-Mathematica programs for choosing the best basis of permutataionally invariant polynomials for fitting a potential energy surface
+Mathematica programs for choosing the best basis of permutational invariant polynomials for fitting a potential energy surface
 - [Schrodinger-ANI](http://public-sani.onschrodinger.com/)
 A neural network potential energy function for use in drug discovery, with chemical element support extended from 41% to 94% of druglike molecules based on ChEMBL.
 - [NerualForceFild](https://github.com/learningmatter-mit/NeuralForceField)
-<br>The Neural Force Field (NFF) code is an API based on SchNet, DimeNet, PaiNN and DANN .
+<br>The Neural Force Field (NFF) code is an API based on SchNet, DimeNet, PaiNN and DANN.
 It provides an interface to train and evaluate neural networks for force fields.
 It can also be used as a property predictor that uses both 3D geometries and 2D graph information.
 - [NNPOps](https://github.com/openmm/NNPOps)
-<br>The goal of this project is to promote the use of neural network potentials (NNPs) by providing highly optimized, open source implementations of bottleneck operations that appear in popular potentials.
+<br>The goal of this project is to promote the use of neural network potentials (NNPs) by providing highly optimized, open-source implementations of bottleneck operations that appear in popular potentials.
 - [RuNNer](https://www.uni-goettingen.de/de/software/616512.html)
 <br>A program package for constructing high-dimensional neural network potentials,4G-HDNNPs,3G-HDNNPs.
 - [aenet](https://github.com/atomisticnet/aenet)